sabnzbd/sabnzbd/main/win/par2/README_FIRST.txt

 --- Building and installing on Mac OS X systems ---

-The Mac version is a "fat" universal build of the concurrent version of par2cmdline 0.4 for Mac OS X 10.4 (32-bit binaries) and 10.5 (64-bit binaries).
-In other words, the par2 executable file contains both a 32-bit x86/PowerPC and a 64-bit x86_64/PowerPC-64-bit build of the par2 sources.
+The Mac version is an universal build of the concurrent version of par2cmdline 0.4 for Mac OS X 10.4 (32-bit binaries) and 10.5 (64-bit binaries).
+In other words, the par2 executable file contains both a 32-bit x86 and a 64-bit x86_64 build of the par2 sources.
-It is distributed as an executable (par2) along with the required Intel Threading Building Blocks 2.1 library (libtbb.dylib).
-The libtbb.dylib file is also "fat" universal (32-bit and 64-bit versions for x86/ppc/x86_64/ppc64 are contained inside it).
+It is distributed as an executable (par2) along with the required Intel Threading Building Blocks 2.2 library (libtbb.dylib).
+The libtbb.dylib file is also universal (32-bit and 64-bit versions for x86/x86_64 are inside it).

 The par2 32-bit executable is built for 10.4, and the 64-bit executable is
 built for 10.5, which are then symbol stripped and combined using the lipo